KyberDAO considerations, KNC staking, voting, and claiming KNC rewards

 Given that Kyber is an important part of the decentralized infrastructure, network stability is crucial for the hundreds of traders, DApps and liquidity providers that depend on us.
 To reduce spamming and abuse, the Kyber team will take on certain key roles, including putting up proposals for voting, protecting against malicious activities, and ensuring KNC emissions and liquidation is done at a suitable rate.

-It is important to note that changes can be monitored by the community since these operations will be done fully on-chain where feasible.
+It is important to note that changes can be monitored by the community since operations will be done fully on-chain whenever feasible.
 The full set of technical details on what the Kyber team will manage is listed here.

 As the current DAO maintainer, we take the role of facilitating discussions, driving open and transparent decision making, and executing (and following through) the formal DAO processes very seriously.